 (5) the child is born to parents who are not married to each other, the parents are not living together, and the petitioner is a grandparent and PARENTAGE HAS BEEN ESTABLISHED by a court of competent jurisdiction.

 Filing a Petition in a Pending Divorce or any Child-Related Action

-The grandparent can also file the petition in a pending dissolution action or any action that involves allocation of parental responsibilities regarding the child.
+The grandparent can also file the petition as part of a divorce or pending dissolution action or any action that involves the allocation of parental responsibilities regarding the child (child custody).
 The petition would be filed in the same county where there is pending litigation involving the minor child or in the county where the child resides.